valence-dev/docs/components/layout/header.md

 # Header
-The `Header` component is a layout component that helps the positioning of a `Title` and other components.
+The `Header` component is a layout component that helps position `Title` and other components.
 It is, by itself, mostly uninteresting, but when paired with the [`AppContainer`](./app-container.md) component, the two work to become a powerful page layout system.

 ## Breakpoint behaviour